This post was last updated on January 20, 2021, to reflect all updated information and best serve your needs.

 Highly successful people recognize the value in learning outside of these parameters, and many of them don’t have a degree, or they dropped out of school altogether.
 These people learned how to become a millionaire in their 20’s not through formal education, but self-taught ideas and principles.

 Fortunately, there is a wealth of information online at your disposal.
 You don’t have to pay tuition to learn about building a successful online business or how to invest money in the stock market.
-Amass knowledge as much as you do cash, and you will grow your income that much faster.
+Youtube is a great way to start and, best of all, there's tons of free content out there.

 Let’s face it - you’ll never learn how to become a millionaire in your 20s if you continue to work a 9-to-5 job.
 While getting a steady paycheck can provide some stability and peace of mind, the fact is that you aren’t the one dictating how much you earn.
 Your boss is.